kelu124/echomods/_posts/2018-04-01-back-from-marrakech.md

 -   @todo Create detailed pages for each probe [I've played with](/include/probes/Readme.md) in the gitbook
 -   Working on the [bibliography](/include/biblio/bib/CheckBib.ipynb)
+    and reput it in the gitbook
+-   @done cleaning gitbook and pushing annexes

 =======